yihyap/sagemaker-workshop/README.md

 ## Create Notebook

-- Step 1: Key in the name and instance type, leave other settings as default
+- Step 1: Key in the name and instance type (ml.t2.large), leave other settings as default

 ![image](images/create-notebook.png)